Hokfu/LLM-Zoomcamp-Study/README.md

 - text to vector
 - vector embeddings with sentence transformer
-- vector searching with KNN
+- vector searching in elasticsearch with KNN
+- evaluation of vector retrieval
 - [Link](03-vector-store)